 Hydraulic Cement: This is a go-to material for sealing cracks and holes in concrete walls and floors.
 It sets quickly and expands as it cures, making it effective at blocking water.

-Polymer-modified: These sealers are more robust and durable.
+Polymer-modified: (NewCrete/MaCoat).
+These sealers are more robust and durable.
 They incorporate polymers that enhance the flexibility and adhesion of the sealer, making it more effective at resisting cracking and peeling.
 This type of sealer is excellent for driveways that experience heavy traffic and harsh weather conditions.

 Patios and decks are exposed to the elements and require effective waterproofing to maintain their appearance and functionality.

 Bitumen: This material is highly effective for waterproofing outdoor areas.
 Bitumen-based products form a waterproof layer that protects against moisture ingress.
 They are often used in combination with other materials for enhanced durability.
+Not UV stable.

 By understanding the specific needs of different structures, you can choose the right waterproofing method to ensure long-lasting protection.
 Next, we’ll delve into some frequently asked questions about concrete waterproofing to clear up any remaining doubts.